Part 4. Modeling a process (15 points)

 containing the fields described in the man page.

-But note that the fields in the man page are numbered starting at 1 whereas
+Note that the fields in the man page are numbered starting at 1 whereas the elements in a Vec

 Assuming the Vec